46 Awesome Ecommerce Statistics & CRO Hacks to Know in 2023

-- The total ecommerce retail sales will reach $4.8 trillion by 2021.
+- The total eCommerce retail sales will reach $4.9 trillion by 2021.

 2. What percentage of sales are online?
-Globally, ecommerce held a 10.2% share of all retail sales according to the most recent data.
+Globally, eCommerce sales accounted for 17% of all retail sales in 2020.

 5. In the United States, the most that consumers are willing to spend on a single purchase is $922.

 As far as spending habits go, KPMG’s Global Online Consumer Report found that men spend more than women.
 Surprised?
 We were too.
-But the ecommerce stats don’t lie.
-Men spend an average was $220 per transaction, whereas women spent an average of $151.
-The report goes to explain why: despite shopping frequency being pretty much the same for men and women, men more often bought luxury goods like electronics, while women typically went for cheaper purchases like makeup or food.
+But the eCommerce stats don’t lie.
+Men spend an average of $220 per transaction, whereas women spent an average of $151.
+The report explains why: despite shopping frequency being pretty much the same for men and women, men more often bought luxury goods like electronics, while women typically went for cheaper purchases like makeup or food.

-6. According to online shopping statistics, Amazon’s traffic in 2018 exceeded 2.4 billion website visits.
+6. According to eCommerce growth statistics, Amazon’s traffic exceeded 2.4 billion website visits in 2020.

-In the US alone, its market share of internet users was at 82% by 2016.
-This, among other reasons, is why Amazon’s status as a powerhouse in ecommerce is so solid.
-So much so that in the span of a decade—from 2008 to 2018—the retail giant’s revenue went from $4 billion to $51 billion.
+Amazon’s traffic is only one of many reasons why Amazon’s status as a powerhouse in eCommerce is indestructible.
+Even more so, in only a little over a decade—from 2007 to 2020, the retail giant’s revenue went from $3.02 billion to $96.15 billion.
 That’s well over a 1,000% increase!

-7. China dominates as the largest ecommerce market this 2019 with a $740 billion market share.
+7. China currently dominates as the largest eCommerce market with a $672 billion annual online sale.